axil/numpy-data-types/content/numpy_data_types.rst

 .. image:: img/numpy-data-types/integers.png
   :alt: NumPy Integer Types

-Just like in C/C++, `u` stands for 'unsigned' and the number is the amount of bits used to store the variable in memory (eg int64 is a 8-bytes-wide signed integer).
+Just like in C/C++, `u` stands for 'unsigned' and the digits represent the number of bits used to store the variable in memory (eg int64 is a 8-bytes-wide signed integer).

 When you feed a Python int into NumPy, it gets converted into a native NumPy type called np.int32 (or np.int64 depending on the OS, Python version and the magnitude of the initializers):

 .. code:: python

         >>> np.array([1, 2, 3]).dtype
-        dtype('int32')                   # int32 on windows, int64 on linux and macos
+        dtype('int32')                   # int32 on Windows, int64 on Linux and MacOS

 If you’re unhappy with the 'flavor' of the integer type that NumPy has chosen for you, you can specify one explicitly: np.array([1,2,3], np.uint8) or np.array([1,2,3], 'uint8').

 NumPy works best when the width of the array elements is fixed.
-It is faster and takes less memory, but unlike an ordinary Python int (that works in arbitrary precision arithmetic) the value will wrap when it crosses the maximum (or minimum) value for the corresponding data type:
+It is faster and takes less memory, but unlike an ordinary Python int (that works in arbitrary precision arithmetic), the value will wrap when it crosses the maximum (or minimum) value for the corresponding data type:

 .. image:: img/numpy-data-types/int_wrapping.png
   :alt: Int Wrapping

-\* *Strictly speaking, the C standard defines this wraparound only for the unsigned integers; the overflow behavior for the signed integers is undefined and can’t be relied upon (in both C and NumPy).
+\* *Strictly speaking, the C standard defines this wraparound only for unsigned integers; the overflow behavior for signed integers is undefined and can’t be relied upon (in both C and NumPy).
 Signed integers are silently wrapped around now, but there’s no guarantee they always will.*

 .. code:: python